jaypedia/Boilerplates/README.md

-# react-boilerplate
-Boilerplate of a React App with TypeScript
+# Vite boilerplate for React project